 LonWorks Datasheets, Manuals and specialized terminology

 LonWorks has a large number of products and applications with a vast number of specialized terminology.
-See below for a bit of Knowledge:
+See below for some Knowledge:

-LonTalk – A registred trademark belonging to Echelon.
+LonTalk – A registered trademark belonging to Echelon.
 They use it as the name of the protocol used for data communications in a Lonworks system.
-Ie. It is the brandname protocol.
+Ie. It is the brand name protocol.
 Echelon released this protocol so it could be adopted as a standard – ANSI-approved standard EIA/CEA-709.1-A-1999 – SO/IEC Standard 14908 or European standard EN14908.

 Why are LonWorks communications so good?

 The communications between all LonWorks devices is done by means of a proprietary chip (The Neuron chip) made according to one design by one company according to one standard which it wrote on its own.
 It’s obvious that there are so many fewer aspects of the data communications process that can go wrong when there is a single entity involved.
 When a device vendor implements a Lonworks System Interface he simply has to implement the application layer of the data communication process.
 For almost all other protocols the device vendor must implement the physical layer, data link layer, the Network Layer, The transport Layer, The Session Layer, the Presentation Layer and the Application Layer.
 You can see how many more areas of risk there are.

 When Echelon released the standard, their license terms required anyone who implements it to implement the full standard.
 The fact that other vendors can’t cherry pick features and services means that even when implemented by other vendors you still have the same strong chance of success.

 Description of the LonWorks Driver